 Be open: Embrace change and leave your comfort zone—which artists should be quite familiar with.
 Let go of any fears you may have and allow your creative energy to take course.

-Skill #2: Attention to Detail
+Attention to Detail

 Once an artist practices detail-orientated work ethics, how would it start reflecting through their work?
-This practice requires time and patience, however with consistency, you’d grow to be dependable as an artist.
+This practice requires time and patience; however, with consistency, you’d grow to be dependable as an artist.

-But try to keep a certain balance, don’t conflate “Attention to detail” with “Perfectionism”.
+But try to keep a certain balance; don’t conflate “attention to detail” with "perfectionism."
 You’re human, and that’s a quality that makes art so charming.
 So, while it is good to be able to catch errors in your projects before they are made, it is just as important to know what to do with mistakes.
 If you get creative with your solutions, you’re practicing your artistic skills.

-How do you develop this skill?
+How do you develop this attention to detail skill?

 Distance: Put time and physical distance from you and your project once in a while.
 You may be so absorbed, you forget to look at the bigger picture.
 Take a breather, and then assess your progress.

-Skill #3: Data Analysis
+Data Analysis

 Numbers and data tell stories, and this still applies in this art industry.
 While you shouldn’t let them dictate the art you create, it is important when it comes to plans within project management.